-NS 135: Small Craft Construction LAB - Vessel construction terminology, the process of lofting, and scantling requirements are discussed.
-The lab is focused on the building of a variety of half models, and work on a small craftThis course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
+NS 135: Small Craft Construction Lab - Must be conversant with vessel construction terminology, lofting, and scantling requirements.
+The labs focus on the building of a variety of half models, and working on a small craft.
+Strong safety ethic, proper use of PPE and ability to supervise inexperienced students around tools required.
+This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
-Rec.
-2, Lab.
-2, Cr.
-3
+Lab sessions are 2 hours each.

-4 lab sections available \$1477.50/section
+4 lab sections available \$1500.00/section